Ulf is the Last Viking: “Be in good shape before start, this is like going for Olympic Gold”

 And at least 2000 sail and motor yachts in the charming harbors in Norway, Sweden and Denmark.
 Most of the people onboard saluted little “Terje Vigen 2″ when they met us at sea or in harbors.
 They wished us a happy journey, offered cold beer food and even free housing in many harbors.
 And they would not charge me because the small Suvi did not take much space.
 Often I rowed the boat up on a sandy beach and left it near to the tent.

-Huge media interest
+Huge media interest for the Last Viking

 The interest for this special row-trip was really surprising.
 Around 50 TV, radio and newspaper interviews from the start in Norway to the end in Denmark.
 Thanks to good logistics and hard training my hands and arms and back was 100 percent during the whole trip.
 I lost 50 pounds of fat and gained 38 pounds of muscles in 60 days.
 The food was mostly fish, fresh fruit, vegetables and porridge made from grain.
 Plus 250 litre of fresh water.